Bolympus1/DADS7202_HW02/README.md

 and the lowest accuracy is MobileNet

 ## Data pre-processing and splitting :
- * ในการเตรียมข้อมูลรูปภาพ เราจัดเก็บรูปภาพทั้งหมด เป็น file .jpg จากนั้นใช้วิธีการ manual จัดเก็บแบ่งตาม folder ชื่อยี่ห้อ และ แยกเป็น 2 ส่วน คือ train_ds และ test_ds โดยแบ่งสัดส่วนของ train, validation และ test ตามรายละเอียดในตารางที่ 1
-* ทำการ label class ของยี่ห้อ เรียงตามลำดับตัวอักษร โดย 'apple' คือ class 0 และ 'samsung' คือ class 3 ตามลำดับ
+* Image Preparation : collected all images in .jpg and manually put in into the brand's folder then in a sub-folder split into 2 folders "train_ds" and "test_ds "of each brand.

+* label class : Apple = 0, Huawei = 1, Oppo = 2, and Samsung = 3

+* Resizing
-* ทำการ resize โดย กำหนด input_shape = (224, 224, 3)
+Resizing image dataset to (224, 224, 3)

 ![image](https://user-images.githubusercontent.com/107410157/197308226-29a91b68-5a4d-467e-9e3f-402624fc36fa.png)